Find the Right Healthy Cooking Method for Specific Foods

 Storage Guidelines

-By adhering to these guidelines, cooks can minimize the risk of foodborne illnesses and enhance the overall cooking experience, leading to better meal outcomes.
+By adhering to these guidelines, you can minimize the risk of foodborne illnesses and enhance the overall cooking experience, leading to better meal outcomes.
 Understanding the importance of food storage not only supports effective meal preparation but also promotes responsible food management practices.

 - Roasting/Baking: Store in shallow containers to allow air circulation and faster cooling in the fridge.
 Do not stack hot, cooked foods.